Kim Kardashian and Kanye West settle divorce

 The couple began dating in 2012 and had their first child in 2013.

-West proposed later that year using the giant screen at the empty waterfront ballpark of the San Francisco Giants, and the two married May 24, 2014, in a ceremony in Florence, Italy.
+West proposed later that year using the giant screen at the empty waterfront ballpark of the San Francisco Giants.
+The couple married on May 24, 2014, in a ceremony in Florence, Italy.

 They appeared to be headed for a cordial split when Kardashian first filed for divorce in February of 2021.